Expugn/priconne-quest-helper/README.md

 `master.db`s and code to update them is available in <https://github.com/Expugn/priconne-database>

 ### Extracting Texture2D Assets
-#### NOTE: AS OF `April 10th, 2023` THIS NO LONGER WORKS DUE TO A UNITY UPDATE.
-IT WILL BE ON HIATUS UNTIL A MORE STABLE LIBRARY/FIX IS FOUND.
 If you are interested in getting Texture2D/image assets:<br>
 A ***quickly thrown together*** script available in <https://github.com/Expugn/priconne-image-extractor>